BeytullahKalay/WaterSort/README.md

 ### Water Sort Puzzle Game
 This game is a puzzle game where we try to collect the same colors in the same bottles.
 ## Game Goal
-collect the same colors in the same bottles.
+Collect the same colors in the same bottles.
 ## Game Link
 You can easily download the game from [PlayStore](https://play.google.com/store/apps/details?id=com.watersortpuzzle.colorsortpuzzle.watercolorsortpuzzle&hl=en&gl=us)
 ## Design Details